imjack/Factions/README.md

 License
 ----------
-This project has a LGPL license just like the Bukkit project.<br>
+This project has a LGPL license.<br>
 This project uses [GSON](http://code.google.com/p/google-gson/) which has a [Apache 2.0 license](http://www.apache.org/licenses/LICENSE-2.0 ).